Copper Harbor Ladies Weekend

 Who should attend?
 Any woman that wants to improve their mountain bike skills.
 Yes, that means YOU!
 Ladies of all skill levels will be there.

-Fee for the weekend of events TBA.
+Fee for the weekend of events is $225.
+CHTC-IMBA members receive a 10% discount with coupon code.

 FREQUENTLY ASKED QUESTIONS